 Art gallery insurance is one of the most popular insurances in the industry.
 It is an insurance designed for recognised artists and exhibition businesses.
 The insurance can help art galleries and artists obtain the best protection needed to ensure complete stock protection- no matter what happens.

-Many things could go wrong with art transportation and exhibitions, and can cost thousands to millions to solve.
+Many things could go wrong with art transportation and exhibitions, and they can cost thousands to millions to solve.

 The Best Art Gallery Insurance Covers: